The tender gesture of Keanu Reeves with an 80-year-old fan that moved everyone: “It’s amazing”

 The spread of the story occurred five months ago, and now it has gone viral again.
 Many users comment on the post and they did not doubt the veracity of the story, due to the record of good deeds that the actor has.
 “Just when you think we’ve reached the peak Keanu, climb even higher.”one commented.

 Another person used humor to ensure that there is no positive story about the actor that you would not believe.
-“If I came down and found our kitchen had been remodeled and cleaned overnight and was told ‘yeah Keanu Reeves just flew to the UK and sat on the train for 2 hours doing our kitchen and didn’t accept any money’, I probably believe it”, express-
+“If I were to come down and find that our kitchen had been remodeled and cleaned overnight and was told ‘yeah, Keanu Reeves just flew to the UK and sat on the train for 2 hours doing our kitchen and didn’t accept any money’, I probably believe it”, express-

 This is not the first time that the actor has been praised by fans.
 Weeks ago, he was the protagonist of another particular situation at London airportwhich was recorded by a television producer named Andres Kimmel.
 “A boy asked for an autograph in the luggage and then he began to shoot a series of quick questions, “the man described, later adding that the actor answered everything the little boy wanted to know.